Application Tips for Parents & Counselors

 What to Know: Application Requirements

-Students applying to Early Decision will submit the Early Decision Agreement certifying that Macalester is their first-choice college and that, if admitted, they will enroll at Macalester and withdraw all other college applications.
+For students applying through Early Decision, the Early Decision Agreement confirms that Macalester is their top-choice college.
+By signing, a student commits to enrolling at Macalester if admitted and agrees to withdraw all other college applications.
 More about Early Decision

-Students should request that their secondary school(s) send Macalester an official transcript(s) of all classes and grades beginning with 9th grade, through junior year.
+Students should request that their secondary school(s) send Macalester official transcript(s) of all classes and grades beginning with 9th grade through junior year.

 Macalester requires two recommendation letters